Do You Have A Balanced Endocannabinoid System? Here's What To Look For

 2. Mood and mental well-being

 While the research between the ECS and mental wellness is just getting started, there are some interesting connections already.
-Studies have shown that certain cannabinoids can regulate mood balance in humans.* In fact, CBD has been shown to help reduce a sense of anxiousness in clinical research.* According to Biochemical Pharmacology, "the endocannabinoid system is fundamental for emotional homeostasis and cognitive function."*
+Studies have shown that certain cannabinoids can regulate mood balance in humans.* In fact, CBD has been shown to help reduce a sense of anxiousness3 in clinical research.* According to Biochemical Pharmacology, "the endocannabinoid system is fundamental for emotional homeostasis and cognitive function4."*

 Many wellness enthusiasts turn to hemp extract and its star cannabinoids like CBD as a way to support their endocannabinoid system, and in turn, their mental well-being.* +PlusCBD Reserve Collection Oils are formulated with full-spectrum hemp extract that provides a 10:1 or 20:1 ratio of CBD to THC for a more complete balance of phytocannabinoid effects.* Define phytocannabinoid?
 They're simply cannabinoids derived from the aerial parts of the cannabis plant.
 But don't worry, these hemp oils only have trace amounts of THC (actually by FDA law, U.S. hemp has less than 0.3% THC by weight), and CBD doesn't have psychoactive properties (i.e., doesn't get you high).
 They'll only leave you with an increased sense of relaxation and calm.*